 - Microeconomic theory

 - Probability and statistics

 Most graduates of Ph.D. programs work as professors.
-The U.S. Bureau of Labor Statistics (www.bls.gov) has projected employment for postsecondary instructors to increase by 17% between the years 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) projected employment for business postsecondary instructors to increase by 9% between the years 2014 and 2024.
 However, a significant portion of the jobs are likely to be part-time or non-tenure-track positions.
-The BLS reported the median annual salary earned by business teachers instructing at postsecondary education institutions as $73,660 in May 2012.
-The ten percent of teachers earning the most money earned more than $152,400 a year (BLS, May 2012).
+The BLS reported the median annual salary earned by business postsecondary teachers as $75,370 in May 2015.

 Graduates can advance their careers with professional certifications, such as the American Society of Transportation and Logistics' (ASTL) Certification in Transportation and Logistics (CTL) or the Association for Operations Management's (APICS) Certified Supply Chain Professional (CSCP) designation.

 Program levels for logistics degrees include undergraduate and graduate degree programs, including doctoral-level work.
 Professional certifications are also available for career advancement.